published on 07.07.21

 Should I keep looking for a company to do my internship?

 Given the situation with the pandemic, we invite you to focus your efforts on finding a company to carry out your internships in your country of origin.
-The Career Starter department will be happy to help you with your search.
+The Career Services department will be happy to help you with your search.
 You can contact Delphine Arnau for this purpose: email@example.com.

 What are the preventive measures against the virus?